aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Practice 3: Defense, Sliding, and Live Stealing

+> **Not used this season.** This is the full-schedule preseason version that [Practice 2](#practice-2-one-practice-before-games) replaced after the rainout.
+Kept for next season.
+For the practice you are running now, go to [Practice 4](#practice-4-covering-home-signs-and-the-box).

 **Objective:** The team can cover the correct bases, control the ball, and handle pitcher-catcher situations, while sliding and stealing get reinforced under game speed.

 Most of this practice is run as competition.
 Keep score out loud, rotate quickly, and let the scoreboard do the coaching where you can.